Skip to content

 key Commands for managing SSH keys

-logs Tails the Nginx log files
+logs Tails the Nginx log files for an environment

 new Creates a new Trellis project